Beeswax and Candles

 Beeswax is the original 'wax' from ancient times.
 Authentic beeswax candles require no processing, contain no additives, pesticides, or other chemicals; do not emit black smoke, and provide a clean burn with little or no drip.
 We do not use soy or paraffin; nor bleach, alcohol, or fragrance in our candles.
 We use 100% Pure Cotton Braided Wicks.
 Beeswax emits an abundance of negative ions into the air when burning which, like after a rain, washes the air clean.

-Bill’s Bees 100% Pure Beeswax Candles are made at Bill’s Bees Bee Farm.
-We only use beeswax from Bill's Bees honey bees so we know it's natural, 100% pure beeswax - Just the way our bees made it!
+Bill’s Bees 100% Pure Beeswax Candles are made in house at our Bill’s Bees facility.
+100% pure beeswax - Just the way our bees made it!